On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

 \subsubsection{Diameter}

-Apart from the total length/volume, a quantity in spectral geometry is the diameter.
+Apart from the volume, an important quantity in spectral geometry is the diameter.
 It was proved in~\cite[Section~5]{KenKurMal16} that neither lower nor upper bounds on the spectral gap are generally possible in terms of diameter alone.
-However, estimates can be obtained if the diameter is complemented by total length, or if the graph has a special topological structure.
+However, estimates can be obtained if the diameter is complemented by volume, or if the graph has a special topological structure.
 In what follows we extend such estimates to infinite graphs.

-We start with the bound in terms of length and diameter.
-In the compact case the following theorem may be found in \cite[Theorem 4.4.6]{Plu22}; see also \cite[Theorem~1.1]{Ken20} and \cite[Theorem~7.2]{KenKurMal16} for earlier iterations.
+We start with a bound in terms of volume and diameter.
+In the case of compact metric graphs, the following theorem is found in \cite[Theorem 4.4.6]{Plu22}; see also \cite[Theorem~1.1]{Ken20} and \cite[Theorem~7.2]{KenKurMal16} for earlier iterations.